Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 #### Test 2: Test gait movement

-Before starting the gait test, we first send instructions to ensure that Sparky has entered the Remote Control Mode.
-Next, please put Sparky on a flat and open ground or table, and we will do the gait test according to the following steps.
+Before starting the gait test, we first send instructions to ensure that Sirius has entered the Remote Control Mode.
+Next, please put Sirius on a flat and open ground or table, and we will do the gait test according to the following steps.

-1. Send the full-speed-ahead instruction and observe Sparky's full-speed-ahead posture.
+1. Send the full-speed-ahead instruction and observe Sirius's full-speed-ahead posture.
 At this time, the record page will pop up with relevant parameter information.
 2. Send a stop command to end gait movement.
-3. After the test is completed, send an instruction to restore the body posture, so as to ensure that Sparky can safely return to its original posture.。
+3. After the test is completed, send an instruction to restore the body posture, so as to ensure that Sirius can safely return to its original posture.。

 ```json
 {"cmd":"Mode_Switch","target":"Remote_Control_Mode"}